Sharif-SS/myWebsiteVueNuxt3/README.md

 This needs to be updated at some point.
 Currently the new files need to be added, with the number updated, in the source code.

+### Contact section
+If you plan on switching from netlfiy, lot more robust - https://web3forms.com/

 #### Updating

 npm audit fix --force (This command is used to run a security audit on your project's dependencies.
 It checks for known vulnerabilities in the packages you have installed.)